Article Highlight: Italy Rules It’s Unconstitutional for Babies to Be Given Father’s Last Name at Birth

 From artifacts and architecture to books, stories, songs, and folklore, cultural heritage contains the traits, attributes, and items that are handed down to, and preserved for, future generations.
 Many types of heritage grow into symbols that represent your family and the traditions of your lineage.
 Dive into what cultural heritage is and the traditions and symbols associated with different cultures.

 The Meaning of Cultural Heritage

-Family traditions aren't one-size-fits-all, they're as diverse as the families who celebrate them.
-While your family might have unique traditions that are specific to them, there are also cultural traditions that you might celebrate.
-For example, German family traditions can vary from Greek family traditions.
-In Scottish tradition, Halloween trick-or-treating is called "guising", as in disguising.
-Birthday traditions can also be different depending on your family or what part of the world you are from.
+Family traditions aren't one-size-fits-all.
+They're as diverse as the people who celebrate them.
+While your family might have unique traditions that are specific to them, there are also cultural traditions that you might celebrate together.
+For example, German family traditions can vary from Greek family traditions in how they spend important days, what foods they eat, and even what dances and games they choose to partake in.
+In Scottish tradition, Halloween trick-or-treating is called "guising," as in disguising.
+This differs from how other countries and their inhabitants celebrate Halloween.

 Learn About Culture and Heritage

 Learning more about various cultures, how they function, celebrate, and take pride in their heritage can be exciting.
 Try working new aspects of culture from around the world into your own family framework.
 You can dive deeper into your own heritage, honoring your ancestry, while also embracing the attitudes, beliefs, and traditions of other cultures that you idealize.
 Traditions and symbols may vary throughout the world, but they all have meaning and importance to the people who honor them.
 Choose to use the cultural aspects that speak to you and have the ability to enhance your life.